solo-io/service-mesh-for-less-blog/README.md

 ![bin-packing-3](.images/bin-packing-3.png)

 The results mirror the goals of the Ambient project in both simplifying operations of the service mesh (no sidecars!) as well as reducing infrastructure costs (no additional cost to fulfill mTLS requirement).
-We also see an added benefit where if we decide to incrementally adopt the full L7 feature set by adopting waypoint proxies, the cost would be **+15%** from baseline using `ztunnel` + waypoint proxies vs. the traditional sidecar approach at **+36%**
+We also see an added benefit where if we decide to incrementally adopt the full L7 feature set by adopting waypoint proxies, the cost would be **+15%** from baseline using `ztunnel` + waypoint proxies vs. the traditional sidecar approach at **+36%** of your baseline cost

 # Simplifying Operations